JGCRI/pygcam/docs/source/initialize.rst

 ``~/.pygcam.cfg`` and initializes key variables, based on command-line arguments (if provided) or interactive prompts.
-The :ref:`init <init>` sub-command must be run before any other :doc:`gcamtool` command can be run (with the exception of displaying command-line help.)
+The :ref:`init <init>` sub-command must be run before any other :doc:`gcamtool` command can be run (with the exception of displaying command-line help).

 The information required to initialize your config file includes: